Identity collectors - Gather objects associated with a visitor

 Once the identity collector gathers these identities, it passes them to other components.
 These components can use these identities to find objects that reference them, e.g. activities performed by a contact.

-This guide will cover the process of creating an identity collector, the first step of this process.
+We will cover the creation of an identity collector, the first step of this process.

 Note: The system uses identifiers, such as an email address, to find Identity objects.
 It is critical that any data you collect and store always contains one of the following, so that it can be found.